Dorothy B. Porter

 Dorothy Louise Porter Wesley (May 25, 1905 – December 17, 1995) was a librarian, bibliographer and curator, who built the Moorland-Spingarn Research Center at Howard University into a world-class research collection.
-She was the first African American to receive a library science degree from Columbia University.
-Porter published numerous bibliographies on African-American history.
+She was the first African American to receive a library science degree from the Columbia University School of Library Service.
+Porter published numerous bibliographies on African American history.
 When she realized that the Dewey Decimal System had only two classification numbers for African Americans, one for slavery and one for colonization, she created a new classification system that ordered books by genre and author.

 Early life and education

-She was born Dorothy Louise Burnett in 1905 in Warrenton, Virginia, the first of four children of Doctor and Mrs. Hayes J. Burnett.
+Porter was born on May 25, 1905, in Warrenton, Virginia, the first of four children to Hayes J. Burnett and her husband.
 They encouraged their children to become educated and to serve their race.

 Porter received a B.A. in 1928 from Howard University, a historically black college.
 During this time, she met James Amos Porter, an art historian and instructor in Howard's art department.
 They married in 1929, while she completed post-graduate work.
 She studied at Columbia University, earning B.S. in 1931 and M.S. in 1932 in library science.